collectifrivage/SelfHostedGoogleFonts/README.md

 # SelfHostedGoogleFonts

-With this package you can easily self-host Google Fonts, which helps protect your user's from Google's tracking.
+With this package you can easily self-host Google Fonts, which helps protect your users from Google's tracking.

 ## How to use